 If you are actively seeking credit, you should understand that the procedures involved in lifting a security freeze may slow your own applications for credit.
-You should plan ahead and lift a freeze, either completely if you are shopping around, or specifically for a certain creditor, a few days before actually applying for new credit.
+You should plan ahead and lift a freeze, either completely if you are shopping around or specifically for a certain creditor, a few days before actually applying for new credit.

-You have a right to bring a civil action against someone who violates your rights under the credit reporting laws.
-The action can be brought against a consumer reporting agency or a user of your credit report.
+You have the right to bring a civil action against someone who violates your rights under the credit reporting laws.
+The action can be brought against a consumer-reporting agency.